 Kind-hearted people that work in the communities gladly give more than is required from them.
 They rarely refuse to give assistance when somebody asks them for help.
 The residents may not realize that their minor requests (like making a bed) are not included in the care plan, thus it is not properly measured and scheduled.
 These may be inconsequential if done sparingly but will become great time-consumers when they occur often and constantly.

-This is the great benefit of having real-time reports and dashboards.
-Any authorized employee can view the residents' health state, incidents, and activities.
-This view can also be extended to the resident’s family allowing them to view and monitor their loved ones.8.
-Alerting about state inspections.
+8. Alerting about state inspections.
 The long-term care facilities are constantly inspected and licensed by the government to check if all state and federal standards are met.
 The system can help you prepare by reminding the facility administrators and personnel of scheduled inspections.
 The system can also schedule “mock inspections” (preparation for the real inspection), and trainings.
 The system may provide an inspection checklist for staff to facilitate the preparation.
 By having all documentation ready and systematized, you are now halfway to passing the inspection.

 Need an Assisted Living Facility Software?Contact Us

 What Features You Should Add

 The advantage of custom software development is that you can choose features that match the unique needs of your facility.
 No two facilities are the same and most have inner terminologies and workflows that can be alien to others.
 But, there are common features that should be present in any ALF system.